VeronikaRuliskova/help/docs/adding-groups.md

 ---
-title: Importing contacts via CSV/Excel
+title: Adding groups
-sidebar_label: Importing contacts CSV/Excel
+sidebar_label: Adding groups
 ---

 ## How do I add a group to Address book?